F3rNaNDEZ57/my_blog/content/post/Introduction_to_SQLAlchemy.md

 - **Overview of SQLAlchemy:** A look into its core components, including the ORM and the SQL toolkit.
 - **Setting Up Connectivity:** How to establish a connection to a database using SQLAlchemy.
-- **Working with Transactions:** An insight into managing database transactions through SQLAlchemy.
 - **Understanding DBAPI:** Exploring the Database API (DBAPI) layer used in SQLAlchemy for database interactions.

 Join us as we embark on this journey to master SQLAlchemy and enhance our Python database management skills!

 ## Section 1: Overview of SQLAlchemy